zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 pleasure, nor for intoxication, not for a good figure, not for dignity, but only for the survival and survival of this body, to stop harm, and to support the Brahma.
-In this way, I will repel the previous feelings, will not arouse new feelings, be healthy, without fault, and live in peace.”
+In this way, I will repel the previous feelings, will not arouse new feelings, be healthy, without fault, and live in peace."

 For example, if he applies oil to the sore, it is only for the purpose of growing [meat], [also] or, if he applies oil to the axle, only for the purpose